ChrstphrHll/npc_gen/students/Alver Boneflare.md

   int: 16
   str: 11
   wis: 18
-track: Protection
-trait: I'm oblivious to etiquette and social expectations.
-trait1: Reflective
-trait2: Cold-hearted
 year: 1
+guild: Jettenia
+partyID: 68
 ---
 # Alver Boneflare
 ---
 ### Description
 - 1st year Goliath Cleric in Jettenia
-- curly brunette hair that's hanging down to their back, Blue eyes, and Light Tan skin
+- curly brunette hair that's hanging down to their back, Pale Gray eyes, and Light Tan skin
 - Is Reflective and Cold-hearted, and has Creativity as their ideal

 ### Organizations